 So I hadn’t planned on writing again before heading to Europe but I went on Facebook and made a couple comments which resulted in some heated private messages about the usefulness of unions.

 If you work for Canada Post or any other unionized shop where you get 7 weeks of holiday a year, 17% more earnings than your private sector counterparts, or infinitely accumulating sick days (this means you could take your 15 sick days each year, which is already insane, and accumulate them over a 20 year career to get a year of full pay without showing up for work, something I have never personally heard of anywhere); enjoy what you have but look at it with an open mind.
 If you tried to get a private sector company to dish out these benefits they would close their doors and you would be unemployed.

 Don’t argue, that is simple common sense.
 If you are anywhere near 50 you can recall a day when a young Fred Smith was buying up airplanes and ripping seats out of them to move stuff instead of people.
-He was claimed to be more looney than Walt Disney ever was yet her persevered and now, the company he built, Federal Express, is fighting with a dozen other huge companies that do nothing but move stuff.
+He was claimed to be more looney than Walt Disney ever was yet he persevered and now, the company he built, Federal Express (now FedEx), is fighting with a dozen other huge companies that also do nothing but move stuff.

 With the advent of technology like facsimile machines, email, the internet, free long distance, video conferencing, social media… how on earth do you Canada Post workers think you can compete when you force your employer to pay you what you do and then cripple their income by going on strike?